Durrës railway station

-Durrës railway station (Stacioni hekurudhor i Durrësit) is the main railway station serving the city of Durrës in central Albania, the second most populous city of the Republic of Albania.
+Durrës railway station (Stacioni hekurudhor i Durrësit) is the main railway station serving the port city of Durrës in central Albania, the second most populous city of the Republic of Albania.
+It is located in the city centre, near the local port, at the intersection of Rruga Adria and Rruga Egnatia.
+There is also a station for intercity buses in front of the railway station building.
 The station is the hub of the Albanian railway network, and is connected by rail to other cities in Albania, including the capital of Tirana, Vlorë, Elbasan and Shkodër.
 It is located in the city centre, close to the Port of Durrës.

-The station opened in 1947 with the opening of the railway line from Durrës to Peqin, the first standard-gauge railway line in Albania.
+History

+The modernist building was built between 1940 and 1949.
+The establishment of the station and the railway connection to the largest Albanian port was already foreseen by the Italian occupation administration during the Second World War; it was implemented only after the end of the conflict.
+The station came into operation in 1947, with the opening of the railway line from Durrës to Peqin, the first standard-gauge railway line in Albania. before the country's first full-length railway section was completed.
+The official commissioning took place on 23 February 1949, when the Tirana station and the line between Drač and the capital Tirana were put into service.
+In 2014, the façade of the station was rebuilt and some services were modernized.